 Before you speak, think and be smart.
 It’s hard to fix a wrinkled heart.

-When your students realise that the damage to the paper cannot be “undone”, this is the demonstration that once words are said, the damage they cause to others may not be reversible.
+When your students realize that the damage to the paper cannot be “undone”, this is the demonstration that once words are said, the damage they cause to others may not be reversible.

 This is a powerful lesson for children of all ages!